accnameOwl/guide/README.md

 > `browse()` `data` in `"window1.browser1` to `client`.
 _though we will discuss `browse()` more in detail later._

-With exception of building the HTML file, DreamMaker isn't concerned with data's content, it only cares for where to put it.
-The browser on the other hand do care about _data_.
+With exception of building the HTML file, DreamMaker isn't concerned about were to put content, it only cares for which window and browser to use.
+The browser on the other hand do care about the data-content.
 It takes whatever is inside _data_ and renders it as any web browser does.
-It accepts HTML, CSS and JS by default.
-Our job becomes to format _data_ to create a valid html document, tailored to our needs.
+It accepts HTML, CSS and JS by default. **Our** job is to combine DM and JS to format _data_ and create a valid html document, tailored to our needs.

 **Lets create an example:**
 ```c